 For more detail on how it works, see:

-Immutable X has a shared assetbook.
+Immutable X has a shared assetbook and a shared orderbook.
 Every asset minted into Immutable X is stored in the shared assetbook.
-This enables any application on Immutable X to view and display the assets of any other application, which helps deliver the best liquidity outcome for projects on Immutable X.
+This enables any application on Immutable X to view and display the assets of any other application.
+In addition, every order submitted to Immutable X is stored by Immutable and made available to all marketplaces, which helps deliver the best liquidity outcome for projects on Immutable X.

 Building on Immutable X means that you: